jerimiah-smiggins/smiggins/docs/contributing.md

 ## How to compile TypeScript/Less
 First, you need to install three npm packages:
-`npm i -g less typescript less-plugin-clean-css`
+`npm i -g less typescript less uglify-js uglifycss`

-To compile typescript, you can run `tsc` anywhere inside this project.

-To compile less, you can run `python compile-less.py` in the root directory of this project.
+To compile less and/or typescript, you can run the `compile.sh` script.
+If you only want to compile less or typescript, you can run `./compile.sh less` or `./compile.sh ts` respectively.
+If for some reason you don't want minified outputs, you can also run `./compile.sh uncompressed`.

 ## Translating
 If you want to help translate into languages that don't yet exist: